turingschool/curriculum/source/projects/blogger.markdown

 $ Article.new
 {% endirb %}

-The first line was just to demonstrate that we can do anything we previously did inside `irb` now inside of our `console`.
-The second line referenced the `Article` model and called the `all` method which returns an array of all articles in the database -- so far an empty array.
+The first line was just to demonstrate that you can run normal Ruby, just like `irb`, within your `console`.
+The second line referenced the `Article` model and called the `all` class method which returns an array of all articles in the database -- so far an empty array.
 The third line created a new article object.
 You can see that this new object had attributes `id`, `title`, `body`, `created_at`, and `updated_at`.

 ### Looking at the Model

 All the code for the `Article` model is in the file `app/models/article.rb`, so let's open that now.

 Not very impressive, right?
 There are no attributes defined inside the model, so how does Rails know that an Article should have a `title`, a `body`, etc?
-It queries the database, looks at the articles table, and assumes that whatever columns that table has should probably be the attributes accessible through the model.
+The answer is a technique called reflection.
+Rails queries the database, looks at the articles table, and assumes that whatever columns that table has should be the attributes for the model.

-You created most of those in your migration file, but what about `id`?
+You'll recognize most of them from your migration file, but what about `id`?
 Every table you create with a migration will automatically have an `id` column which serves as the table's primary key.
 When you want to find a specific article, you'll look it up in the articles table by its unique ID number.
-Rails and the database work together to make sure that these IDs are unique, usually using a special column type in the DB like "serial".
+Rails and the database work together to make sure that these IDs are unique, usually using a special column type in the DB called "serial".

 In your console, try entering `Article.all` again.
 Do you see the blank article that we created with the `Article.new` command?
 No?
 The console doesn't change values in the database until we explicitly call the `.save` method on an object.
 Let's create a sample article and you'll see how it works.
 Enter each of the following lines one at a time: